Sony A6300 vs A7 III

 |9.||Sony A6400||Y||stereo / mono||Y||-||micro||2.0||Y||Y||Y|

 |12.||Sony A9||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||Y|

 |15.||Sony RX100 IV||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 |16.||Sony A7 II||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 It is notable that the A7 III has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The A6300 lacks such a headphone port.

 The A7 III is a recent model that features in the current product line-up of Sony.
-In contrast, the A6300 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A6300 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A6300 was succeeded by the Sony A6500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Sony A6300 Manual (free pdf) or the online Sony A7 III Manual.
+Further information on the features and operation of the A6300 and A7 III can be found, respectively, in the Sony A6300 Manual (free pdf) or the online Sony A7 III Manual.